 Graduate Clinical Training Program Goals

 Trainees are assigned a primary and secondary supervisor for the training year.
 Both supervisors are licensed and provide consistent, scheduled hourly individual supervision each week.
-In addition, each trainee will receive an hour of group supervision every week.
+In addition, each trainee receives an hour of group supervision every week.
 Although supervision time is scheduled, the entire Counseling Services staff are available and responsive to trainee needs, and informal consultation with any clinician is welcomed and encouraged.

 Counseling Services offers a variety of unpaid training opportunities to advanced practicum level students.
-We typically have three positions available each academic year, beginning in late August and ending in mid-May.
-Students in psychology must be in their second year or above of a doctoral program in clinical or counseling psychology by Fall 2023.
+We typically have two positions available each academic year, beginning in late August and ending in mid-May.
+Students in psychology must be in their second year or above of a doctoral program in clinical or counseling psychology by Fall 2024.
 Social work and MA students must be in their second year of their programs.
 Students may elect to be on site 24 hours/3 days per week (800 hours) or 32 hours/4 days per week (960 hours).
-Wednesday mornings are required so that trainees can attend clinical team meetings and other training activities.
+Wednesdays are required so that trainees can attend clinical team meetings and other training activities.
 Applicants must have at least one year of supervised clinical experience conducting individual therapy with an adolescent or adult population.